-Minor sections where cyclists ride on the carriageway are assigned to one of five traffic categories: from very low to very high traffic according to the tables below.
-Minor sections where cyclists are physically separated from motor vehicle traffic (cycle paths, cycle and pedestrian paths, greenways etc.) are considered traffic-free.

-Crossings are classified as safe, dangerous or very dangerous, based on the risk and potential severity of an accident.

-The route shall not contain any sections with very high traffic.
-No more than 50% of the length of a daily section shall be classified as featuring high traffic.

-The route shall not contain any sections with high traffic.
+- Minor sections where cyclists ride on the carriageway are assigned to one of five traffic categories: from very low to very high traffic according to tables 1 and 2 (see below, in section 2.1.3 Traffic category depending on speed and volume of traffic).
+Minor sections where cyclists are physically separated from motor vehicle traffic (cycle paths, cycle and pedestrian paths, greenways etc.) are considered traffic-free. - Crossings are classified as safe, dangerous or very dangerous, based on the risk and potential severity of an accident. - ESSENTIAL CRITERION: The route shall not contain any sections with very high traffic.
+No more than 50% of the length of a daily section shall be classified as featuring high traffic. - IMPORTANT CRITERION: The route shall not contain any sections with high traffic.
 No more than 50% of the length of a daily section shall be classified as featuring moderate traffic.
-The route shall not include any crossings classified as very dangerous.

-The route shall not contain any sections with moderate traffic.
+The route shall not include any crossings classified as very dangerous. - ADDITIONAL CRITERION: The route shall not contain any sections with moderate traffic.
 No more than 50% of the length of a daily section shall be classified as featuring low traffic.
-The route shall not include any crossings classified as dangerous.

-Up to 1% of a daily section can feature traffic one category higher than normally allowed for a given criterion (e.g., moderate traffic on the additional level).
+The route shall not include any crossings classified as dangerous. - Up to 1% of a daily section can feature traffic one category higher than normally allowed for a given criterion (e.g., moderate traffic on the additional level).
 A remedy action shall be planned to address this exception and implemented before the next certification.

-Traffic category depending on speed and volume of traffic
+2.1.3 Traffic category depending on speed and volume of traffic